s3n0/e2plugins/ChocholousekPicons/README.md

 * Unfortunately, not all picon styles exist for all resolutions or vice versa - not all resolutions exist for every picon style (background).
 All picon styles are available only in picon resolution 220x132 (which can be considered the most used).

-* In the new version of the plugin you can choose the method of updating the picons:
+* In the Chocholousek Picons plugin, you can choose one of the following ways to update the picons:
   * Sync with TV channel lists (userbouquet.\*.tv files)
   * Sync with TV+RADIO channel lists (userbouquet.\*.tv|\*.radio files)
   * Copy all picons: Delete all current picons as first